Frugal Gambler Video Poker

 sacrifice some variety with this strategy, but your long-term success rate

-• Never be embarrassed about using coupons.
+should improve as a result. - Never be embarrassed about using coupons.
 Casinos make these items

 available to draw in customers, so you’re just giving them exactly what they